minio/docs/source/includes/common-installation.rst

 If the ``minio.service`` file specifies a different user account, use the ``$HOME`` directory for that account.
-Alternatively, specify a custom certificate directory using the :mc-cmd:`minio server certs-dir` commandline argument.
+Alternatively, specify a custom certificate directory using the :mc-cmd:`minio server --certs-dir` commandline argument.
 Modify the ``MINIO_OPTS`` variable in ``/etc/defaults/minio`` to set this option.
 The ``systemd`` user which runs the MinIO server process *must* have read and listing permissions for the specified